leonhsu95/Code-Refactor/README.md

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
 This landing page is a mockup and can be used and tested freely.
 If testing, please save a copy of the original files and edit on the copied file.
 The website mockup should look like this:
  ![Horiseon Landing Page Screenshot](assets/images/horiseon-screenshot.png)